 This will impact the SEO strategy of your company.

 You will want to work with a Calgary SEO company like www.ThinkTankSEO.ca to ensure that your ad copy doesn’t conflict with the legal disclaimers for your product.
-An SEO firm can review your site to verify that the glowing reviews on the home page don’t contradict the product specifications on other pages.
+TTSEO being a qualified WordPress Experts an SEO firm can review your site to verify that the glowing reviews on the home page don’t contradict the product specifications on other pages.
 The use of fluffy descriptive language and generic ad copy probably won’t affect the search engine rankings of your site, though keyword stuffing is still penalized.

 One of the interesting side effects of the “truthfulness” ratings based on Knowledge Vault’s opinion is the fact that Google wants to be an arbiter of truth.
 Will the political biases creeping into Wikipedia lead to Google deciding that those who contradict Wikipedia get penalized in search results?
 What if you are an experienced Red Deer mortgage broker that needs to increase your rankng?
 Will scientific papers on the possible causes of the global warming “pause” since 2000 get sidelined because Google decides it is not true?
 Nutritional information becomes a risky thing to put on your website at all.
 For broader issues like this you need a company that offers digital marketing services that can help you navigate these issues.